anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 - `echoContractAddress`: Address of the [Echo Contract](https://ropsten.etherscan.io/address/0xCe6d434782ADD5A20B825daAD84119a454ec6dC9#code) on the Ropsten Network.
 - `abi`: Defines the interface for the contract.

 We only had to modify `userWallet` and `provider`.
 Although you can modify `message` to change what the Echo contract will broadcast.
-Of course, we have the `echoContractAddress` and `abi` that defines the interface for the contract.

 #### 3. Wrapping the Signer with any.sender functionality